The Alderney Gambling Control Commission (AGCC) was founded in May 2000 under the Gambling (Alderney) Law, 1999.

 Alderney is one of the UK's white-listed remote gambling jurisdictions.
-Although Alderney licenses gambling operators, the servers are actually located in Guernsey.

-Companies established for the purposes of holding an Alderney eGambling license may qualify for tax-exempt status, in which case they do not pay income tax but pay a minimal nonprofit related fixed annual fee instead.
+Companies established for the purpose of holding an Alderney eGambling license may qualify for tax-exempt status, in which case they do not pay income tax but pay a minimal nonprofit related fixed annual fee instead.
 There is no VAT or other sales tax applicable on Alderney.
 There is no tax or other duties payable on gambling operations.

-The Alderney Gambling Control Commission (AGCC) and Kahnawake's Gaming Commission (KGC) will interact with one another on matters of common interest in regards to past, existing, and prospective licensees for the purpose of ensuring effective regulation between both jurisdictions.
+The Alderney Gambling Control Commission and Kahnawake's Gaming Commission (KGC) will interact with one another on matters of common interest in regards to past, existing, and prospective licensees for the purpose of ensuring effective regulation between both jurisdictions.
 The KGC and AGCC have agreed that the specific content of the agreement will remain confidential.

-In July 2012, the AGCC amended its regulations for eGaming licensees or an associate of an eGambling licensee.
+In July 2012, the AGCC amended its regulations for eGambling licensees or an associate of an eGambling licensee.
 The Alderney eGambling (Amendment) Regulations, 2012 states licensed companies must, at all times, hold customer deposits separately in a bank account which exists solely for the purpose of holding, and hold only, funds standing to the credit of the licensees' customers.